-New world class venues, like the MTS Centre and Investors Group Field, give Manitobans the opportunity to see the stars of today and tomorrow.
-Our government will also continue to make investments in amateur sport and recreation throughout the province.
+New world-class venues like the MTS Centre and Investors Group Field gave Manitobans the opportunity to see the stars of today and tomorrow.
+Our government will continue to make investments in amateur sports and recreation throughout the province.

-Next year more than 200,000 people will enjoy marquee sporting events right here in Manitoba - including the Grey Cup, the FIFA Women's World Cup, the Telus Cup regional qualifier in Dauphin and the RBC Cup in Portage la Prairie.
+Next year more than 200,000 people will enjoy marquee sporting events right here in Manitoba, including the Grey Cup, the FIFA Women's World Cup, the Telus Cup regional qualifier in Dauphin and the RBC Cup in Portage la Prairie.
 These events will boost our economy by \$100 million.
 Today we are pleased to declare that 2015 will be celebrated as the Year of Sport in Manitoba.

-Building on the recent introduction of popular Growler Bars, a new craft beer strategy will further develop Manitoba's home-grown brewing industry, creating jobs and opportunities from agriculture to processing to hospitality.
+Building on the recent introduction of popular growth bars, a new craft beer strategy will further develop Manitoba's homegrown brewing industry, creating jobs and opportunities from agriculture to processing to hospitality.

-New legislation - the strongest in Canada - will target invasive species such as zebra mussels, helping protect Manitoba's \$30 million commercial fishing industry as well as boaters and families visiting our beaches.
+New legislation, the strongest in Canada, will target invasive species such as zebra mussels, helping protect Manitoba's \$30-million commercial fishing industry as well as boaters and families visiting our beaches.

-A new potash marketing strategy will soon be launched to solicit interest in potash mining in western Manitoba.

-This year, two major mining operations opened near Snow Lake, with total investments of almost half a billion dollars, creating over 370 permanent jobs in northern Manitoba.
-In the year ahead, we will work with the Mining Advisory Council to put in place a framework to share mining tax revenue with Aboriginal communities and increase jobs, training and business opportunities.
+A new potash-marketing strategy will soon be launched to solicit interest in potash mining in western Manitoba.
+This year, two mining operations opened near Snow Lake, with total investments of almost half a billion dollars, creating over 370 permanent jobs in northern Manitoba.
+In the years ahead, we will work with the Mining Advisory Council to put in place a framework to share mining tax revenue with Aboriginal communities and create jobs and increase job training and business opportunities.

 Wuskwatim marked a turning point in our province's hydro history, beginning a new chapter of northern development.
-Partnering with Nisichawayasihk Cree Nation provided First Nation input into construction design, training and jobs, and an equity stake in development.
+Partnering with Nisichawayasihk Cree Nation provided First Nation input into construction, design, training and jobs, and an equity stake in development.

-After two comprehensive public reviews, Keeyask has now been licensed to be built as a partnership between Manitoba Hydro and four local First Nations, creating even greater scope for Aboriginal employment and training opportunities, while ensuring Manitobans will continue to have a reliable supply of power into the future.

-Building Keeyask and Bipole III will create more than 10,000 person years of employment.
-Power from Keeyask will also allow Manitoba Hydro to close its last remaining coal-fired plant, an important step in Manitoba's fight against climate change.
+After two comprehensive public reviews, Keeyask has now been licensed to build as a partnership between Manitoba Hydro and first-and four local First Nations, creating even greater scope for Aboriginal employment and training opportunities while ensuring Manitobans will continue to have a reliable supply of power into the future.
+Building Keeyask and Bipole III will create more than 10,000 person-years of employment.
+Power from Keeyask will always allow Manitoba Hydro to close its last remaining coal-fired plant, an important step in Manitoba's fight against climate change.

-As these new projects proceed, we must not forget the effects of past development.
-Our government is committed to a new era of reconciliation with

-First Nations impacted by hydro development, to address the damage done in the past and build stronger relationships into the future.

-We are proud to be renewing an historic resource management agreement with Opaskwayak Cree Nation to ensure sustainable management of natural resources within their traditional territory.

-Our government will work with Aboriginal communities, northerners and industry to advance land use planning, boreal protection and sustainable economic development as part of our Opportunities North initiative.
+As these new projects proceed, we will not forget the effects of past development.
+Our government is committed to a new era of reconciliation with First Nations impacted by the hydro development in addition to the damage done in the past, and build stronger relationships into the future.
+We are proud to be renewing an historic resource management agreement with the Opaskwayak Cree Nation to ensure sustainable management of natural resources within their traditional territory.
+Our government will work with Aboriginal communities, northerners and industry to advance land-use planning, boreal protection and sustainable economic development as part of our Opportunities North initiative.